Healthy habitat supports vibrant coastal economies (PDF, 8 pages)—and sustainable fisheries. We know that:

 Habitat provides other benefits that aren’t as easy to quantify but are just as important.
 Nature’s benefits—also called ecosystem services—are the contributions that support our day-to-day lives.
 They include higher property values, lower infrastructure costs, and increased flood protection.

 For example, healthy coastal wetlands can absorb excess water, reducing the worst effects of hurricanes, storms, and tides.
-This protection saves vulnerable coastal communities $23 billion each year.
+This protection saves vulnerable coastal communities $23 billion each year, according to this paper on the value of coastal wetlands for hurricane protection.

 In Washington State’s Skagit River delta, a $7.7 million investment to restore marsh habitat will provide up to $21 million in benefits to the community in coming years.
 The project removed outdated dikes and levees, which will improve flood protection for the community while reducing infrastructure maintenance costs.